 Request a copy of the school’s Anti-Bullying Policy as this will explain how the school will deal with the issue and what help will be given.

 Work with the school to help your child learn behaviours that are constructive.
 Find out if counselling or other support is available to help and encourage your child to change their behaviour and stop bullying.
 Keep in regular contact with the school to ensure your child’s behaviour improves.

-There is a lot that a parent can do to help their child stop bullying.
+There is a lot that a parent can do to help their child stop bullying others.
 By taking immediate action, you can help your child learn new ways of managing their feelings, peer pressure and conflict with others.
 Talk to them and try to find out why your child has been bullying others.
 Try to understand the reason for your child’s behaviour.
 Maybe they have trouble managing strong emotions such as anger or frustration or has there been a recent change or disruption in your child’s life?
 Is your child being bullied as well?

 It is important that parents raise children who understand that there are all different kinds of people and it is in no way acceptable to isolate or hurt anyone for any reason.
 Empower your child to build her skills for resolving conflicts and managing situations.
 Social and emotional learning includes self-awareness, self-management, resilience, social skills and responsible decision-making.
 Look for after-school programmes and extra-curricular activities that can provide new settings to develop ways to build positive relationships.
 Improving these skills now, while your child is in school will provide lifelong skills.